An NRC staff member assesses the damage caused by Storm Daniel in Derna, Libya in 2023. Photo: Mohamed Alfahd/NRC

 Humanitarian overview

 Since 2011, Libya has been mired in a protracted conflict resulting in increased violence, political fragmentation, and macroeconomic instability.
 These factors, coupled with shifting frontlines, have triggered widespread population movement.
-The formation of the Government of National Unity in 2021 brought relative peace, reducing the number of internally displaced persons to 134,000 and increasing the number of returnees to 695,000.
-However, over 300,000 individuals still require humanitarian assistance in Libya.
+The formation of the Government of National Unity in 2021 brought relative peace, reducing the number of internally displaced people to 125,902 as of August 2023 and increasing the number of returnees to 695,000.
+However, vulnerable and displaced communities still face persistent challenges and obstacles to access rights, basic services and durable solutions with more than 300,000 individuals still in need of humanitarian assistance in Libya.

-Libya hosts over 700,000 refugees, migrants, and asylum seekers with uncertain legal status and limited humanitarian support, experiencing grave protection risks and acute humanitarian needs.
+Libya hosts over 700,000 refugees, migrants and asylum seekers with uncertain legal status and limited humanitarian support, experiencing grave protection risks and acute humanitarian needs.
+In 2023, Libya saw a significant increase in the number of new arrivals from Sudan.

 people benefited from our shelter programme